 When I was about eight months pregnant, I went in for an ultrasound and the doctor said that she could see his hair in the images.
 I didn’t know it then, but that meant he had a lot of hair.
 When he was born and even until this very day, the main comment I get about my son is about how much hair he has.
 I absolutely love that he was born with a curly ‘fro from the get-go, but I had no idea how to take care of his hair.

-After a lot of research and simply asking other mothers of babies of color, I’ve learned five key lessons around taking care of my baby’s hair.
+After a lot of research and simply asking other mothers of babies of color, I’ve learned five key lessons around taking care of my baby’s hair—check them out below.

 1. Wash once a week at most